About the New York State Pollution Prevention Institute

 operational cost savings as a result of direct assistance to NYS companies

-companies received commercialization assistance, creating 127 new jobs and an economic impact of $44.3M
+companies received commercialization assistance, creating 231 new jobs

 in support for industry-relevant R&D